-Local authority commissioners are responsible for meeting the drug and alcohol treatment and care needs of their populations through their commissioning of high quality services.
-Treatment for drug (and alcohol) misuse in adults, and prevention and reducing harm from drug misuse in adults, are non-prescribed functions of the currently ring-fenced Public Health Grant and categories for which Public Health is accountable to central government to report financial spend.

-Investing in effective prevention, treatment and recovery interventions is essential to tackle the harm that drugs can cause, help users overcome their dependency, reduce involvement in crime, sustain their recovery, and enable them to make a positive contribution to their family and community.
+- 2. Local authority commissioners are responsible for meeting the drug and alcohol treatment and care needs of their populations through their commissioning of high quality services.
+Treatment for drug (and alcohol) misuse in adults, and prevention and reducing harm from drug misuse in adults, are non-prescribed functions of the currently ring-fenced Public Health Grant and categories for which Public Health is accountable to central government to report financial spend. - 3.
+Investing in effective prevention, treatment and recovery interventions is essential to tackle the harm that drugs can cause, help users overcome their dependency, reduce involvement in crime, sustain their recovery, and enable them to make a positive contribution to their family and community. - 4.

-Planning is key to addressing the harms, costs and burden on public services from drug misuse.
-Successful plans will be based on the assessment of local needs and community assets, and will reflect evidence of what is known to work in addressing the root causes and wider determinants of drug dependence.

-Effective local systems are those that provide welcoming, easy to access, flexible services that cater for the needs of a broad range of people and their different drug problems.
-They raise recovery-orientated ambitions and facilitate the progress of service users toward their recovery goals, while continuing to protect them from the risks of drug misuse.
-They will encourage service users to complete their treatment as appropriate and when safe to do so.

 Drug misuse has a wide impact on individual users and the wider society.
 Drug misuse and dependency can lead to a range of harms for the user including: poor physical and mental health, unemployment, homelessness, family breakdown, criminal activity and death.
-A drug misuse death is defined as a death where:

-- The underlying cause is drug use or dependence; - The underlying cause is drug poisoning and where any of the substances controlled under the Misuse of Drugs Act 1971 are involved.
+A drug misuse death is defined as a death where: - The underlying cause is drug use or dependence; - The underlying cause is drug poisoning and where any of the substances controlled under the Misuse of Drugs Act 1971 are involved. - 5.
 Deaths involving opioids (such as heroin) account for the majority of drug poisoning deaths.
 Heroin related deaths in England and Wales have more than doubled since 2012 to the highest number since records began 20 years ago.
 Deaths also arise from misuse of other illegal substances including cocaine and new psychoactive substances (NPS), as well as from the misuse of prescription medication.
-Alcohol is also mentioned in around a third of drug misuse deaths annually in England.
+Alcohol is also mentioned in around a third of drug misuse deaths annually in England. - 6.
 Research suggests that drug-related deaths (DRDs) are preventable and many areas, including Gateshead, operate a DRD review process including a multi-agency DRD panel that carries out inquiries into each death where drugs are suspected to be a direct cause of death.
 The panel looks to establish whether there are lessons to be learnt from cases about the way in which local professionals and agencies work, and to make recommendations on both clinical practice and non-clinical policy and practice to reduce the risk of DRDs in the future.
 The process is recognised as an important component in preventing further DRDs.